 (3) Data coverage includes Distillery District.

-(5) GHG emissions are calculated in accordance with the World Resource Institute Greenhouse Gas Protocol.
-The captured activities include DRM’s operational control over: Scope 1 emissions generated directly from its operations; Scope 2 emissions indirectly associated with generation of purchased electricity, heating, cooling, and steam consumed by properties, Scope 3 emissions generated from Category 13 (downstreamleased assets).
+(4) GHG emissions are calculated in accordance with the World Resource Institute Greenhouse Gas Protocol.
+The captured activities include DRM’s operational control over: Scope 1 emissions generated directly from its operations; Scope 2 emissions indirectly associated with generation of purchased electricity, heating, cooling, and steam consumed by properties, Scope 3 emissions generated from Category 13 (downstream-leased assets).

-(7) Based on employees of Dream Asset Management Corporation, which includes employees of DRM and MPCT.UN and DRR.U Canadian employees.
-Does not include employees at recreational properties, employees on unpaid leaves of absence (e.g., permanent disability, long-term disability, parental leave), interns, and DRR.U employees of Pauls Corp.
+(7) Includes employees employed by Dream Asset Management Corporation, which includes DRM, MPCT.UN and Canadian DRR.U employees, as well as employees of Dream European Advisors GmbH, Dream Netherlands Advisors B.V., Dream US Manager LLC).
+Does not include employees employed at Dream recreational properties, employees on leaves of absence (e.g., permanent disability, long-term disability, parental leave) interns and DRR.U employees.

-(9) Turnover is calculated as a percentage of employee headcount within the noted category.
+(10) Turnover is calculated as a percentage of average employee headcount in noted category.

-(13) Includes the Chief Responsible Officer and Chief Financial Officer of DRM.
+(13) Executives include: the Chief Responsible Officer and Chief Financial Officer of DRM.

 (14) Board composition as at December 31, 2020.